-As the winter months close in, it’s time to think about your footwear wardrobe.
+As the winter months close, it’s time to consider your footwear wardrobe.
 Ideally, a stylish gent has a couple of pairs of winter boots in rotation.
-You want comfortable, durable styles that will keep your feet warm and dry while letting you stay as fashionable as ever.
-That way, you’re less likely to succumb to the dreary moods that can accompany cold, harsh winter days.
-Think rugged boots that are waterproof, with lots of traction, so you don’t end up with soggy socks.
+You want comfortable, durable styles that keep your feet warm and dry while letting you stay as fashionable as ever.
+That way, you’re less likely to succumb to the dreary moods accompanying cold, harsh winter days.
+Think rugged waterproof boots, with lots of traction, so you don’t end up with soggy socks.
 You could also choose sleeker styles for milder days and dressier occasions such as the office or after-work drinks.
-Whatever you choose, you also want to make sure they’re good quality, as not all boots are created equal, and some brands offer better options than others.
+Whatever you prefer, you also want to ensure they’re good quality.
+Below, we take you through the different types of winter boots for men that are worth investing in.

 What to look for in Winter Boots